Reasoning Around Paradox with Grounded Deduction: Propositional deduction in

 We will typically use the letters $a, b, c$ to represent \emph{terms} in some abstract or concrete syntax.
 A term might in principle represent any type of value (number, set, etc.).
 A term might just as well represent no definable value at all, such as the ``result'' of a paradox or computation that never terminates, and thus never actually yields any value.

 For the present, we do not care exactly what kinds of values a term $a$ might represent (if indeed it has a value at all).
 Instead, we care only that there is at least one such expressible value that we will call ``a true value.''
 We also assume there is at least one expressible value that we will call ``a false value.''
-A value that falls into either of these categories we will call a \emph{boolean truth value}, or simply a \tbool for short.
+A value that falls into either of these categories we will call a \emph{boolean truth value}.
+We will represent the \emph{type} of boolean truth values via the boldface letter `$\tbool$'.
+We will assert that some term $a$ is boolean by suffixing it with the boolean type letter, as in `$a \jbool$' -- meaning simply ``$a$ is boolean.''

 We require that no value be both true and false, but we otherwise set no expectations on what these truth values actually are.
 We are also agnostic to how many distinct true values and how many false values might exist.
 There might be only one unique true value named \ctrue, and one distinguished false value named \cfalse, as in many strongly-typed programming languages.
 Alternatively, truth values might be single-digit binary integers, with 1 as the unique true value, 0 as the unique false value, and all other numbers not denoting truth values.
 We might even take all integers to be truth values, with 0 as the only false value and all other integers representing true, as in many weakly-typed languages such as C. Which particular values might represent true and false will not concern us here; we assume merely that such values exist.